UsmanMaqbool/usmanmaqbool.github.io/_posts/2021-07-30-usman-maqbool-bhutta-mixed-reality-poster-award-cuhk-robotics.md

 ---
-title:  ":hong_kong: July 2021 &#124; Received Two Awards at CUHK Teaching and Learning Innovation Expo."
+title:  "🇭🇰 July 2021 &#124; Received Two Awards at CUHK Teaching and Learning Innovation Expo."
 excerpt: "Our two poster presentations on Mixed-Reality for robotics and online robotics platform received awards by the judges panel."
 search: true
 header: